Best Pudina Chutney Recipe (5-Minute) | Authentic North Indian Hari Chutney

-Served with chaat, kebabs, and tandoori platters, this classic Delhi–Lucknow style hari chutney is fresh, vibrant green, mildly spicy, and perfectly tangy.
+This classic Delhi–Lucknow style Hari Chutney is fresh, vibrant green, mildly spicy, and perfectly tangy.
+It served with chaat, kebabs, and tandoori platters,

 Unlike South Indian chutneys, this version is smooth, yogurt-based, and herb-forward, making it the ideal dip for kebabs and street food snacks.